There are two main ways people prefer to work in Scala:

 - Our list of some popular Scala books.

 There are a multitude of mailing lists and real-time chat channels in case you want to quickly connect with other Scala users.
-Check out our community page a list of these resources and where to reach out for help.
+Check out our community page for a list of these resources, and for where to reach out for help.